juuzou13/juuzou13/README.md

 	Computer Science Engineering student at the Tecnológico de Costa Rica
 </h3>

-✍️ &nbsp;I am a final-year student of Computer Science, passionate about software development and video games.
+✍️ &nbsp;I'm a final-year student of Computer Science, passionate about software development and video games.
 During my studies, I have had the opportunity to work on several projects, where I have gained extensive experience in developing web and desktop applications, as well as software documentation.\
 💡 &nbsp;I also have experience leading teams, with strong communication and adaptability skills, and a strong desire to continue learning and improving as a self-taught individual.\
-🚀 &nbsp;I am interested in job opportunities that allow me to continue growing in software development, applying my technical and leadership skills, and contributing to achieving concrete objectives and results.
+🚀 &nbsp;I'm interested in job opportunities that allow me to continue growing in software development, applying my technical and leadership skills, and contributing to achieving concrete objectives and results.

 ## 🛠️ Skills & Stats 📜